NOAA-GSL/uw-aigfs/docs/user_guide.md

 #### Configuring the Client

 `uw ecflow server` selects a free TCP port automatically and, with `--report`, prints server metadata as JSON to `stdout`.
-Pass `--port <PORT>` if you need a specific port instead. `jq` is a system utility on Ursa and most RDHPCS machines; if it's unavailable elsewhere, add it to the `aigfs` conda environment via `etc/env/environment.yaml`.
+Pass `--port <PORT>` if you need a specific port instead.

 #### GUI